 He believes that submitting a Fully Developed Claim (FDC) is still the best option for most Veterans to get the claim they deserve.

-By filling an FDC, you are able to have our experts file the whole claim for you.
+By filling an FDC, you are able to work in a strategy session with one of our Veteran Coaches.
 To receive this benefit, follow this link to join the VA Claims Insider Elite group!